onedata/onedata-deployments/openfaas/ansible/README.md

 Make sure all nodes are reachable with SSH from the ansible host and the public key (of the user running the ansible) is added.

-When running for a `localhost` node, one of the ways is to do this:
+When running ansible task on the same host, one of the ways is to do this:
 ```console
 [ ! -f ~/.ssh/id_rsa ] && ssh-keygen -b 2048 -t rsa -f ~/.ssh/id_rsa -q -N ""  # will be done if not generated yet
 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys